pjh68/pjh68.github.io/_posts/2023-04-06-multi-tenancy-the-present.md

 contributors: ""
 ---

-> This post should be considered a first draft.
-Expect ammendments and updates.

 This is the second post in a 3 part series about the past, present and future of multi-tenancy architectures for enterprise software products.
 I am a strong believer that understanding where we have come from, and how we got here, helps us predict where are going.

 This post continues the story from [Part 1]({% link _posts/2022-10-20-multi-tenancy-the-past.md %})